airbytehq/airbyte/docs/integrations/sources/woocommerce.md

 1. Generate new [Rest API key](https://woocommerce.github.io/woocommerce-rest-api-docs/#rest-api-keys)
 2. Obtain `Customer key` and `Customer Secret`.

-### Step 2: Set up the Square connector in Airbyte
+### Step 2: Set up the WooCommerce connector in Airbyte

 ### For Airbyte Cloud:

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.io/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ New source**.
-3. On the Set up the source page, enter the name for the Square connector and select **WooCommerce** from the Source type dropdown.
+3. On the Set up the source page, enter the name for the WooCommerce connector and select **WooCommerce** from the Source type dropdown.
 4. Fill in `Customer key` and `Customer Secret` with data from Step 1 of this guide.
 5. Fill in `Shop Name`.
 For `https://EXAMPLE.com`, the shop name is 'EXAMPLE.com'.